Yamashiro ikki: Organization

 Formally, the Yamashiro ikki was a kuni or sokoku ikki, a coalition of warrior kokujin ikki and village do ikki.
 It included men aged 15 to 60 who mainly originated from southern Yamashiro Province.
-The Yamashiro ikki was a horizontal alliance, but not a united government, as the warriors and villagers did not form one ruling body.
+The ikki had its own constitution, called the "Rules and Laws of the Province", which was formulated during the Byōdō-in meeting in 1486.
+However, the Yamashiro ikki was a horizontal alliance, not a united government, as the warriors and villagers did not form one ruling body.
 The 36 men who formed the provincial government were kokujin lords and acted as the representatives of the local samurai.
 Three members of this group served as magistrates in rotation each month.
 The decisions of this government were carried out by the village councils which were responsible for the day-to-day governing.
 This meant that the villages ultimately sustained the kokujin lords' rule.
 As a result, historian Miura Hiroyuki called the Yamashiro ikki the "people's parliament of the Warring States period".
+Accordingly, the ikki began to break down once the peasants and 36-men council could no longer agree on the governance.

 The Yamashiro ikki returned estates to the direct management of their owners and prohibited new tax barriers.
 Several aristocrats and abbots based in Kyoto initially responded positively to this development, sending inspectors to survey their estates in the ikki-held area.
 The monthly magistrates also took responsibility for judicial affairs, presiding over land disputes and at least one murder trial.

 Researcher Carol R. Tsang stated that historians attribute the failure of the ikki to resist attacks in 1493 to the organization's unwieldiness.
 In contrast, Ishida Yoshihito believed that the defeat of the ikki was the result of their alleged protector, Hosokawa Masamoto, being distracted at the time due to his involvement in a coup d'état.
+Based on the contemporary chronicles' reports on the ikkis now-lost constitution, Souyri instead argued that the Yamashiro uprising –though initially supported by the local peasants– was mainly an attempt by the regional low-ranking samurai to seize power for themselves.
+Accordingly, their interests did not always align with those of the peasantry, and when the latter became "uncooperative", the entire ikki failed.